FerinT/Assignment7/README.md

 # Airtime ATM Domain Model

+## Introduction
-## IntroductionMany poeple in todays society have more than one phone with different cellphone network providers.
+Many poeple in todays society have more than one phone with different cellphone network providers.
 To remeber the various USSD codes for all these networks has become a tedious and cumbersome task.

 ## Class Diagram of the Domain Model